By Bill Sweet

 Spiritual Science and Natural Science involve the human mind moving from ignorance to understanding and demonstration.

-For the indefinite future on the horizon, Christian Science views itself as a potential "Ghost of Christmas yet to come" for Christianity and religion to survive what is coming to mankind.
+For the indefinite future on the horizon, Christian Science views itself as a "Ghost of Christmas yet to come" for Christianity and religion to survive what is coming to mankind.
 What is coming to mankind?
 Expect more science and virtual reality as the zeitgeist.
+Religion has lost the youth to the zeitgeist.
 Most Christians don't understand that the mission of Christian Science is a long-range view for Christianity to become in sync, where possible, with an increasingly materially minded scientific and technological future.

 Many Christian Scientists devote themselves to being a Christian.